INTERPOS module and

 conditions:

-coefficients (the 2nd derivative) and then use it for many
+the spline coefficients (the 2nd derivative) and then use it for

 The full interface: